RC123.com logo

 This could ruin your day.

-Remove the battery and store it in a basement or some warmer area.
+And store it in a basement or some warmer area.

 You can put a battery maintainer on it as well.
 If your battery has water in it, check it from time to time.